Geoform / Four Board Stool

 Weeks of sketching and shop trials turned a tight constraint into a clear direction.
 Each board was pushed to its limits so grain orientation and joint geometry form deliberate load paths that share weight across stacked perpendicular planes.
 The result is a structurally honest, materially efficient stool that reads differently in elevation.

 Early foamcore mockups exposed a hard lesson about proportion and stability: pushing for maximum height made the stool feel precarious and prone to tipping because the available board widths were limited.
 That forced me to rethink scale and center of gravity, and required multiple shop trials to understand how each planar element would lock together.
-Several cuts that were predicted to snap the wood I was able to execute successfully through careful setup and patient technique, though final assembly did reveal some small imperfections.
-A few pieces needed careful sanding to seat properly, and sanding had to be measured and deliberate to avoid loosening the joinery and compromising stability.

 01